NLPSaST/SmartSast/README.md

 ✔ Includes example code in the sample/ folder

->Note: A standalone local version may be available in the future.
+>Note: For code accurrancy is recommended to use the RAG dataset and GPU/TPU resources.

 # Where can users get help?